AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

        Ada.Text_IO.Put_Line ("Hello World!");
     end Display_Message;

-By adding :ada:`use Ada.Text_IO` to this code, we make the complete :ada:`Ada.Text_IO` package directly visible in the scope of the :ada:`Display_Message` procedure, so we can now just write :ada:`Put_Line` instead of :ada:`Ada.Text_IO.Put_Line`:
+By adding :ada:`use Ada.Text_IO` to this code, we make the visible part of the :ada:`Ada.Text_IO` package directly visible in the scope of the :ada:`Display_Message` procedure, so we can now just write :ada:`Put_Line` instead of :ada:`Ada.Text_IO.Put_Line`: